All the designs were used only for comparison and not for any commercial purposes.

 At the beginning…

-Around a week ago I’ve got a strong internal need to synthesize a sea waves sound (we don’t have ocean in Poland), as I try to design an updated version of my Binaural Beat Generator.
-Usually this kind of synthesis starts with pink noise, later shaped with VCF or VCA modulated with sine (or triangle) LFO.
+Around a week ago I’ve got a strong internal need to synthesize a sea waves sound (we don’t have an ocean in Poland), as I try to design an updated version of my Binaural Beat Generator.
+Usually, this kind of synthesis starts with pink noise, later shaped with VCF or VCA modulated with sine (or triangle) LFO.
 The problem was, I had no pink noise generator.
 It seemed like a fun project, so I started to dig for some schematic.
-First of all I’ve chosen 3 of most popular that looked as they have a chance to work:
+First of all, I’ve chosen 3 of the most popular that looked as they have a chance to work: